Northern Gas Networks is carrying out essential website maintenance on the evening of Thursday 28th May from 10pm.

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Thirsk to replace the ageing metal pipework with new, more durable plastic pipes.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is to carry out essential work in Durham to replace the ageing metal pipework with new, more durable plastic pipes.

-The project, which is expected to last around 5 weeks, has been planned in collaboration with North Yorkshire Council.
-So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.
+The project, which is expected to last around seven weeks, has been planned in collaboration with Durham County Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Dave Smales, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Thirsk.
+Shaun Williams, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Durham.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.